tompsherman/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+the closure is within the return function, which can use the parameters of personalDice and their associated arguments. you can tell because the curly brackets indicate a gate, or closures, so the curly brackets of return function are enclosed within the curly brackets of function personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the return "Dan rolled a ..." would remiain the same. the number Dan rolled could change.

 c.
 What is the lexical scope of `newRoll`?

+its lexical scope is contained to the return function as it is defined and contained within that lower level function scope.

 ### Task 2c - Exit Ticket